aws-samples/aws-security-odyssey/SID402Workshop/1_MonitoringSecEvents/README.md

 - __4.1.8__ If not already selected, select your stack by clicking on the check box to the left of your stack.
 - __4.1.9__ Click on the Events tab and refresh periodically to monitor the creation of your stack.</p>

-We'll create a number of security events in this section of the module.
-The resources such as a VPC, Subnets, Security Groups, EC2 Instance, IAM Policy etc. The module covers a number of different events.
-We are providing a CloudFormation script that creates some resources like networking components (VPC, Subnet, NACL,Security Group etc.), S3 bucket, IAM entities, EC2 instance etc.
-Manual Steps for a limited number of events are also provided in this section.
-Feel free to test remaining security events in the time left for the module.
-**Note:** - It may take up to 15 minutes to receive the alarm in the CloudWatch console and email.
-You are advised to continue going through the steps below while waiting for an alarm to appear.

 #### 4.2.
 Test Amazon S3 bucket Activity
 - __4.2.1__ In the AWS Management Console, under **Storage**, select **S3**.